 Symptom Check item CONSULT-II cannot access any system.
-CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4) (For detailed circuit, refer to EC-692, "MIL & DATA LINK CONNECTORS".)
-CONSULT-II (DDL) cable FE CONSULT-II cannot access individual system.
-(Other systems CONSULT-II program card (Check the approprite CONSULT-II program card for the system.
-Refer to GI-40.) - AT can be accessed.)
+CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4) (For detailed circuit, refer to EC-750, "MIL & DATA LINK CONNECTORS".)
+CONSULT-II (DDL) cable and CONSULT-II CONVERTER CONSULT-II cannot access individual system.
+(Other systems can be accessed.)
+Refer to "Function and System Application" for the systems supported by CONSULT-II.
+CONSULT-II program card (Check the approprite CONSULT-II program card for the system.
+Refer to GI-40.)
 Power supply and ground circuit for the control unite of the system (For detailed circuit, refer to wiring diagram for each system.)
 Open or short circuit between the system and CONSULT-II DLC (For detailed circuit, refer to wiring diagram for each system.)
-AX (.
-5. delanes energy, .e.e. to mining anagram of oddin of delan) • SU